adammj/ecg-sleep-staging/README.md

    - The intermediate data that was created from the various experiments described and plotted in the paper.
 3. **3_figures**
    - All of the figure files (Jupyter notebooks and one Keynote file).
 Each notebook will produce a PDF and PNG file for each figure.
    - The scatter plot in Figure 8 requires a large (280MB) file, `tsne_results.mat`.
 It was not uploaded due to GitHub limitations.
-Please contact us if you would like a copy of the file.
+Please contact me if you would like a copy of the file.

 ---